huangET315/NINE-Chat-Generator/README.md

 - Function hint

 # Version History
+## V 1.3
+- Temporary abandon "Export as video" feature, that requrie a fully rebuild on the animation system
+- Added Jump To button
+    - Click on a line number to select / manually input
+    - Press Jump To, the animation will directly jump to that line and pause
+    - Jump while playing is not intended and might not function as you would expect
 ## V 1.2
 - Added Pause / Resume / Stop feature
 - Added code line display